An M-theory dS maximum from Casimir energies on Riemann-flat manifolds: A dS5 maximum in M-theory

 with $s=D/2=11/2$ for M-theory.

-The contribution of each group element (apart from the identity) can be seen as the energy of two Casimir branes localised at $(0,0,0,0)$ and $(\frac12,\frac12,\frac12,\frac12)$ on the $T^4$ fibre and wrapping the base $T^2$, corresponding to the subspaces invariant under $\D[g]$, i.e. $\D[g]\,\vec{z} = \vec{z}~\text{mod}~\Z^6$ (see figure \ref{fig:Casimir-branes-Z8}).
-The location of Casimir branes is the same for every non-trivial $\gamma\in\Gamma$.
+The contribution of each group element (apart from the identity) can be seen as the energy of a number of codimension-4 Casimir branes, localised on the $T^4$ fibre and wrapping the base $T^2$, corresponding to the subspaces invariant under $\D$, i.e. $\D\,\vec{z} = \vec{z}~\text{mod}~\Z^6$ (see figure \ref{fig:Casimir-branes-Z8}).
+In total, these non-trivial elements contribute as 32 codimension-4 branes.
 The identity element contributes as a space-filling Casimir brane, wrapping the whole of $\mathcal{F}_6$.
 Given the block diagonal structure of the invariant metric \eq{ewmmm}, the norm splits into two pieces

 We also split the 6d vector $\vec{n}$ into a 4d vector $\vec{n}$ along the fibre and a 2d vector $\vec{m}$ along the base.
 Substituting in the order of $|\Z_8| = 8$ and performing the change of variables \eq{rinverse}, we have